-- Follow the recommendations for geometry and strap routing described on Pages 23 to 25 to define the proper anchor point location. - FIA does not allow welding or drilling to roll cages, except those conducted and certified by the roll cage manufacturer.
-Only manufacturer specified roll cage bars must be used for racing harness installation thereto. - For new attachment points to the chassis heed the following WARNING box.
+- Follow the recommendations for geometry and strap routing described on Pages 24 to 26 to define the proper anchor point location. - FIA does not allow welding or drilling to roll cages, except those conducted and certified by the roll cage manufacturer.
+Only manufacturer specified roll cage bars must be used for racing harness installation. - For new attachment points to the chassis heed the following WARNING box.

 If you intend to drill a hole, make sure not to damage the fuel tank, fuel lines, electrical wires, brake lines or other important components.
-Any damage to such components can result in fire or explosion and severe injuries or death can result.
+Any damage to such components can result in fire, explosion or mechanical failure and severe injuries or death can result.

-- For new attachment points to the chassis you must use a FIA specified reinforcement plate [see list of accessories on Page 62]. - Drill a hole of 12 mm [15/32"] diameter for lap- & shoulder belt and 5point anti-sub strap attachments. - Drill a hole of 8,5 mm [5/16"] diameter for anti-sub strap twin bracket reinforcement plate.
+- For new attachment points to the chassis you must use a FIA specified reinforcement plate [see "Accessories & Spare Parts"]. - Drill a hole of 12 mm [15/32"] diameter for lap- & shoulder belt and standard anti-sub strap attachments.

-- Use seal compound and stick the reinforcement plate from underneath to the floor panel.
+- Drill a hole of 8,5 mm [5/16"] diameter for anti-sub strap twin bracket anchorage point. - Use seal compound and stick the reinforcement plate from underneath to the floor panel.
 The seal also helps to prevent water intrusion. - Use SCHROTH supplied bolts and eyebolts only!
 They are tested for quality and fit to the threads provided by the SCHROTH reinforcement plate and to the SCHROTH brackets.

-In case your car is raised/pumped up on a lifting platform or sits on chocks make sure it is safely secured against accidental or unintentional drop and against external unwished down operation before you position yourself underneath the car.
+In case your car is raised up on a lifting platform or sits on chocks make sure it is safely secured against accidental or unintentional drop and against external unwished down operation before you position yourself underneath the car.